linbeta/Super_Mario/README.md

 # Motion Detection Game (Super Mario)

-This is an awesome project using opencv to detect motions to trigger key-press signals.
+This is an awesome project using opencv to detect motions and trigger key-press signals.
 The demo video was using the classic Super Mario to showcase the program.
 (you could play it here: https://supermario-game.com/)